-The Ezee Sleeves consists of a sleeve, a cuff and a mandrel.
-There are 3 sizes of Ezee Sleeve available; small, medium and large.
-Each size of Ezee Sleeve has a corresponding mandrel.
+The Ezee-Sleeves consists of a sleeve, a cuff and an Ezee Plug.
+There are 3 sizes of Ezee-Sleeve available; small, medium and large.
+Each size of Ezee-Sleeve has a corresponding Ezee Plug.

 The sleeves attach to the glove ports via 2 O-rings.
 The cuff is then attached to the sleeve via an O-ring.
-The mandrel inserts into the cuff when the sleeves are not in use.
-When in use, the mandrels can be stored in the mandrel holder, located above the interlock inner door.
+The Ezee Plug can be inserted into the cuff when the sleeves are not in use for short periods of time.
+For longer periods of non-use the glove port inner doors should be used.
+When in use, the Ezee Plug and glove port inner doors can be stored in their holders.
+Alternatively Ezee-Cuffs can be used for very quick access into the workstation.
+When not in use the glove port caps should be used.